 Poorer health status or particularly vulnerable populations making the local population more susceptible to fatal injury

+A more slack attitude to personal safety

-But these causes are pure speculation.
+These causes are pure speculation.
 We really do not know the why of this observation.
 Yet it seems as if this is the type of subject matter that could meaningfully impact the lives of the most vulnerable users of the transportation network.
-With that in mind, this seems as if it would make a good topic for papers at next year’s meeting as a podium session with directed solicitation of papers, particularly in light of the release of the 2010 census results and new data from the National Household Travel Survey
+With that in mind, this would appear as if it would make a good topic for papers at next year’s meeting as a podium session with directed solicitation of papers, particularly in light of the release of the 2010 census results and new data from the National Household Travel Survey.

 List of Resources